qntm/greenery/README.md

 `fsm1.ispropersuperset(fsm2)` <br/> `fsm1 > fsm2` | Returns `True` if the set of strings accepted by `fsm1` is a proper superset of those accepted by `fsm2`, otherwise `False.
 `fsm1.isdisjoint(fsm2)` | Returns `True` if the set of strings accepted by `fsm1` is disjoint from those accepted by `fsm2`, otherwise `False`.
 `fsm1.copy()` | Returns a copy of `fsm1`.
-`fsm1.reduce()` | Returns an FSM which accepts exactly the same strings as `fsm1` but with a minimal number of states.
+`fsm1.reduce()` | Returns an FSM which accepts exactly the same strings as `fsm1` but has a minimal number of states.
 `fsm1.star()` | Returns a new FSM which is the *[Kleene star closure](https://en.wikipedia.org/wiki/Kleene_star)* of the original.
 For example, if `fsm1` accepts only `"asdf"`, `fsm1.star()` accepts `""`, `"asdf"`, `"asdfasdf"`, `"asdfasdfasdf"`, and so on.
 `fsm1.everythingbut()` | Returns an FSM which accepts every string not accepted by the original. `x.everythingbut().everythingbut()` accepts the same strings as `x` for all `fsm` objects `x`, but is not necessarily mechanically identical.
 `fsm1.reversed()` <br/> `reversed(fsm1)` | Returns a reversed FSM.
 For each string that `fsm1` accepted, `reversed(fsm1)` will accept the reversed string. `reversed(reversed(x))` accepts the same strings as `x` for all `fsm` objects `x`, but is not necessarily mechanically identical.